Beef Braciole is Italian comfort food at it’s best!

 The Beef Braciole is all tied up and ready to be pan seared.

-This dish is similar to my Red Wine Braised Short Ribs.
+This dish is similar to our Red Wine Braised Short Ribs.
 Both require the meat to be slow cooked in sauce to get nice and tender.

 Flank steak is versatile and can be cooked many different ways, but for this dish, braising it takes some time.